 The Difference Between Probiotics for Dogs and Humans

-Labs test bacteria strains for safety and their beneficial qualities.
-Manufacturers will also test the products for tolerance to heat, bile, and acids, ensuring that the probiotic bacteria survive in the human digestive system.
+Labs test the isolated bacteria for safety and beneficial qualities.
+Then the end product is tested for tolerance to heat, bile, and acids, ensuring that the probiotic bacteria survive in the human GI tract.

 The manufacturing process is similar for pet probiotics, and most animal probiotic brands will be human grade as well.
 However, since pets have different intestinal needs from their owners, sources may differ.

 A study on the 'Microbiota and Probiotics in Canine and Feline Welfare' found that "probiotics of human origin appear to be among the new promising tools for the maintenance of pets' health.
 However, the host-derived microorganisms might be the most appropriate probiotic source."
 This tells us that host-sourced probiotics have the most impact.